-C Diff is a bacteria carried in the intestine by many people without it making them ill.
-Is C Diff therefore contagious?
-It can be very contagious when it results in diarrhea which then causes fecal contamination.
+C Diff contagious infections occur because a bacteria carried in the intestine by many people without it making them ill is activated by antibiotics taken to treat other illness.
+Why is C Diff contagious?
+It is potentially contagious when it results in diarrhea which then causes fecal contamination and colonization of other people.

 • What are the symptoms